Skip to content

 Overall ⭐⭐⭐⭐

-This work pioneers the application of foundation inference models to temporal point processes.
-The synthetic pretraining combined with in-context learning is highly inspiring; zero-shot performance is impressive, and fine-tuning achieves comprehensive state-of-the-art results.
-The primary limitation lies in the coverage of the synthetic prior.
+Powerfully introduces foundation inference models to temporal point processes.
+The synthetic pre-training and in-context learning approach is highly inspiring, with impressive zero-shot performance and SOTA results after fine-tuning.
+The main limitation lies in the scope of the synthetic prior.